Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 if you see an opportunity for an early checkmate against your opponent by moving a piece twice, then by all means, move that piece a second time in the opening.

-In this document, I intend to cover all twenty possible openings, but for each opening only the most likely defenses for Black to respond with.
+In this document, I intend to cover all twenty possible first moves for White, but for each of those only the most likely defenses for Black to respond with.

+Many of the openings and defenses listed in this document are named after famous players who played those moves.
+There are also many openings and defenses named after nationalities.

 This document is written from the perspective of White, meaning that you're playing White and your opponent is playing Black.